 The Authority has approved and adopted a Code of Corporate Governance, consistent with the principles of the CIPFA/SOLACE (Chartered Institute of Public Finance and Accountancy/ Society of Local Authority Chief Executives) framework "Delivering Good Governance in Local Government".
-A copy of the Code is on the Authority's website at www.dsfire.gov.uk or can be obtained from the Clerk to the Authority.
+A copy of the Code is on the Authority's website at DSFIRE website can be obtained from the Clerk to the Authority.
 This Statement explains how the Authority has complied with the Code.